awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 # Working with read replicas for RDS Custom for Oracle<a name="custom-rr"></a>

 You can create read replicas for RDS Custom for Oracle DB instances\.
-Read replica creation is similar to that in Amazon RDS, but with some important differences\.
+Read replica creation is similar to the process in Amazon RDS, but with some important differences\.
 For general information on creating and managing read replicas, see [Working with read replicas](USER_ReadRepl.md) and [Working with Oracle replicas for Amazon RDS](oracle-read-replicas.md)\.

 Not all options are supported when you create RDS Custom for Oracle read replicas\.
 For example, you must specify the replica mode as mounted when you create the replica, which you can then change to read\-only\.
 For more information, see the documentation for the [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) AWS CLI command\.